juliosud/yummo4/MULTI_TENANCY_MIGRATION.md

 ## 📞 Support

 If you encounter issues during migration:

 1. Check the Supabase logs for RLS policy violations
 2. Verify that all foreign key constraints are satisfied
 3. Ensure the migration script ran completely
 4. Test with a fresh user account to verify the flow

-The multi-tenancy system provides a solid foundation for scaling your restaurant management platform!
+The multi-tenancy system provides a solid foundation for scaling your SwiftTable restaurant management platform!